Tallround3r/PerfectTime/documentation/SRS.md

 N/A

 ## 4. Supporting Information
-The following design will be used for the user interface.
+The following design shows the first draw for the user interface.

 ![mockup file missing][mu2]